SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     (swift) 2 + ((3 * 4) % 5)
     // r1 : Int = 4

-The expression can now be refactored to give:
+``(3 * 4)`` is ``12``, so this is actually:

 .. testcode:: evaluationOrder

     (swift) 2 + (12 % 5)
     // r2 : Int = 4

-…which can be refactored even further to give:
+…and ``(12 % 5)`` is ``2``:

 .. testcode:: evaluationOrder

     (swift) 2 + 2
     // r3 : Int = 4

-…giving the eventual answer of ``4``.
+…which gives the eventual answer of ``4``.

 A complete list of Swift operator priorities and associativity rules can be found in the :doc:`../ReferenceManual/ReferenceManual`.

 Explicit Parentheses
 ~~~~~~~~~~~~~~~~~~~~

-Priority and associativity mean that evaluation can always be tied down to one and only one possible order.
+Priority and associativity mean that evaluation can always be tied down to one and only one possible order of calculation.
 However, it can sometimes be useful to include parentheses anyway, to make the intention of a complex expression easier to read.
 In the door access example above, it would be useful to add parentheses around the first part of the compound expression:

 .. testcode:: logicalOperators